Foods Not only remain delicious, but they are also rich in nutrients and an added help in maintaining good health.

 And remember: you can make your sprouts at home.

 The slightly sweet-tasting mung bean is green on the outside and yellow on the inside.
 The popular soybean sprouts are obtained from it, not from soybeans.

-It is the second most protein-rich legume after soybeans through 25 to 30 grams of protein per 100.
+It is the second most protein-rich legume after soybeans with 25 to 30 grams of protein per 100.
 Maybe that’s why it’s also called green soybean.

-Its abundant fibre, 16 grams per 100, helps regulate intestinal transit and cholesterol levels.
-It is rich in vitamins than minerals, such as phosphorus, magnesium, iron and manganese.
+Its abundant fiber, 16 grams per 100, helps regulate intestinal transit and cholesterol levels.
+It is more rich in vitamins than minerals, such as phosphorus, magnesium, iron, and manganese.

 3. Yukon Syrup, Sweet and Healthy Foods

 Yacon syrup is made from a tuber that grows in the Peruvian Andes.
 It’s not as sweet as sugar or honey but provides fewer calories and is accompanied by small doses of minerals.

 It is branded above all by its low glycemic index.
 Being rich in fructose oligos achirids (FOS), especially inulin, it hardly raises blood sugar as these fibers pass through the digestive tract intact.
 A tablespoon of syrup provides only 20 calories and about 2g of FOS.
 This explains the low glycemic index and makes this sweetener suitable for people with diabetes, weight loss, and those who want to eat less sugar without sacrificing sweetness.